michelzanini/appglu-androidsdk/appglu-java-client/README.md

 # Setup

-1. Download the AppGlu Java Client distribution bundle (appglu-java-client-1.0.0-dist.zip) and extract it.
+1. Download the AppGlu Java Client distribution bundle [from here](http://appglu.github.io/appglu-androidsdk/download/1.0.0/appglu-java-client-1.0.0-dist.zip) and extract it.
 2. Include all JAR files present on the lib folder to your classpath.

 # Getting Started